 One of the most important components of your design is function.
 Functionality always takes precedence over style.
 The interface should look nice, but not at the expense of its usability.
-For example, if it’s a Voice User Interface (VUI) shorter commands that give users quick access what they need are better than long, verbose explanations that delay access to information.
+For example, if it’s a Voice User Interface (VUI) shorter commands that give users quick access to what they need are better than long, verbose explanations that delay access to information.

 Your design should also be intuitive.
 Don’t make your users think!
 There are always certain basic assumptions made such as presuming the user knows how to use a mouse or keyboard, or how basic touch gestures work.
-Beyond that, try to make using the product as straight-forward as possible.
+Beyond that, try to make using the product as straightforward as possible.
 Make sure the product features are easily discoverable, use visual clues such as familiar icons to show users what a button will do, and give users feedback regarding the success of their actions.

 Key factors that should influence your design plan

 Knowing how the user will be interacting with the device will help dictate the inputs and outputs of an interface.
-For instance, a well-designed automobile interface should be easy-to-use and provide feedback with minimal distraction of the driver.
-If the driver needs look down at a touch screen to see if he’s pressing the correct command, the interaction points should either be very large.
+For instance, a well-designed automobile interface should be easy-to-use and provide feedback with minimal distraction to the driver.
+If the driver needs to look down at a touch screen to see if he’s pressing the correct command, the interaction points should either be very large.
 Or perhaps a touch interface isn’t the ideal interface for this functionality, and a physical button that is easier to interact with is a better choice?

 Next, you need to consider who will be using the product.
-Is it a consumer-level product that should provide a great deal of guidance to the user, or is it a professional grade product that assumes the user already has a lot of technical knowledge?
+Is it a consumer-level product that should provide a great deal of guidance to the user, or is it a professional-grade product that assumes the user already has a lot of technical knowledge?
 An expert user has different requirements than a beginner user.